Workflow Operator on Telegram

 Prerequisites

 Before setting up Workflow Operator on Telegram, configure the AI agent in the Web UI.
-Go to Agent Settings (/agent-settings) and set your LLM provider and API key.
-The Telegram bot forwards messages to the built-in agent, so it must be configured first.
-See Agent Overview for details.
+Go to Agent Settings (/agent-settings) and set up the agent model, tool policy, and other defaults first.
+The Telegram bot forwards messages to the built-in agent, so it must be configured before Telegram can use it.
+Start with Agent Settings, then use Models & Providers and Tool Permissions & Bash Policy for the concrete setup pieces.

 Creating a Telegram Bot